m-Atteo/Cypress-Example/README.md

 # Cypress-Example

 ### This project runs a cypress automated test on a local ambient.
-The tests makes a register on a ONG website and logs in via data passed by query to the API, it responses will be used to create a ID to login with the newly registered account.
+The tests makes a register on a ONG website with secure data from a json and logs in via mock, it responses will be used to create a ID to login with the newly registered account.
 All requests in the process are validated on code.

 >In order to execute this project you will need node js and cypress in your system